NodeGuy/channel/doc/API.md

 # Array-like Properties

-These methods are similar to the equivalently named methods of `Array`.
+These properties are similar to the equivalently named properties of `Array`.

 ## Channel